Bozeman Absorption Rate

 Absorption Rate as Chance of Selling (CS):

-This means their is a 20% chance of your Bozeman home selling in one month.
+This means there was a 21 out of 100 or a 21% chance of your Bozeman home selling in one month.

 A rate above ~18-20% indicates a seller’s market and below ~15-17%, a buyer’s market.